cnbbooks/lfe-casting-spels/book/part2/1-lay.md

 What's going on here?
 Well, we've defined what is called a "property list" in LFE, a list of key/value tuples.
 Our three *keys* are the atoms ``living-room``, ``garden``, and ``attic``.
 Our three *values* are the data stored in each of the variables.

 But there's more going on there, and it looks pretty strange: that's back-quoting and unquoting you're seeing.
-Just like above, when we used a quote to flip the compiler from *Code Mode* to *Data Mode*, by using the the back-quote (the quote in the upper left corner of the keyboard) we can not only flip, but then also flop back into *Code Mode* by using a comma:
+Just like above, when we used a quote to flip the compiler from *Code Mode* to *Data Mode*, by using the back-quote (the quote in the upper left corner of the keyboard) we can not only flip, but then also flop back into *Code Mode* by using a comma:

 ![](../images/backquote.jpg)